Skip to main content

 return redirect(f"{url}/?next={next_url}"

-... then add authentication to routes you specify by checking whether the user is logged in before every request.
+... then add authentication to routes by checking whether the user is logged in before every request.
 Here is an example:

 @server.before_request